 Residency in Alabama: You have to be a full-time resident of Alabama.

-Homeownership: The house, where the windows will be installed must be yours.
+Homeownership: The house, where the windows will be installed, must be yours.
 Renters are not qualified.

 Additional Requirements

-Energy Audit: To determine what upgrades are necessary some programs call for a professional audit.
+Energy Audit: To determine what upgrades are necessary, some programs call for a professional audit.

 Approved Contractors: Some grants call for using contractors who have undergone program screening.

-Available Programs and Grants in Alabama
+Available Federal Programs and Grants in Alabama

-The best programs for Alabama veterans in 2025 are listed below.
+The best programs for Alabama veterans in 2026 are listed below.

 Alabama Weatherization Assistance Program (WAP)

-What is Covered: Complete or partial window replacement is covered.
+- What is Covered: Complete or partial window replacement is covered.

-Money: Up to $6000 per family.
+- Money: Up to $6000 per family.

-Eligibility: Low-income veterans are given preference.
+- Eligibility: Low-income veterans are given preference.

-How to Apply: Get in touch with the WAP office in your area of Alabama.
+- How to Apply: Get in touch with the WAP office in your area of Alabama.

 Read- Free Energy Efficient Window Replacement Grants For Veterans